Alexander Jacob Schem: Early life

 He attended the Paderborn gymnasium from 1839 to 1843, and then studied theology and philology at the Universities of Bonn and Tübingen.
 He was ordained a Roman Catholic priest in 1849 and served two years in Bielefeld.
-He became disillusioned with its dogma, and he separated from the Church.
-In 1851 emigrated to the United States.
+He became disillusioned with its dogma, and separated from the Church.
+In 1851 he emigrated to the United States.

 Immigrant

 In the United States, he was a tutor for a time in the home of a publisher whose oldest daughter he married in 1853.
 That year, he began teaching in the Collegiate Institute at Mount Holly, New Jersey.
 In 1854, he became professor of ancient and modern languages in Dickinson College, but he resigned in 1860 to devote himself to literature and journalism.

-He was a writer for the New York Tribune/until 1869, when he undertook the editorship of the Deutsch-amerikanisches Conversations-Lexicon (11 vols., New York, 1869–1874).
+He was a writer for the New York Tribune until 1869, when he undertook the editorship of the Deutsch-amerikanisches Conversations-Lexicon (11 vols., New York, 1869–1874).
 From 1874 to his death, he held the office of assistant superintendent of the public schools in New York City.